Live Your Life for You, Not to Please Expectations

 4. Free yourself and free others.

-When you remove your own preconceptions and expectations, you can do the same to others.
-Living the life you love is liberating — you don’t feel the pressure to please others.
+When you remove your own preconceptions and expectations, you can do the same for others.
+Living the life you love is liberating—you don’t feel the pressure to please others.
 Similarly, you won’t need to impose your will on others either.

-When you take ownership of your life, people feel empowered to follow suit.
+When you take ownership of your life, other people feel empowered to follow suit.

 5. Stop judging, stop expecting.

-Expectations derive from being judgmental — when someone can't accept how you behave, they expect you to change.
-By learning to be more compassionate toward yourself, not only will you ease your own expectations, you won’t feel the need to judge others.
+Expectations derive from being judgmental—when someone can't accept how you behave, they expect you to change.
+By learning to be more compassionate toward yourself, not only will you ease your own expectations, but you also won’t feel the need to judge others.

 Learning to accept reality is hard, but it’s a significant step towards finding calm and peace.
 Removing expectations doesn’t mean lowering your bar, but rather letting go of the unnecessary pressure.
 Only when we are relaxed can we give our best.

-Any moment is a turning point if you decide to.
+Any moment is a turning point if you decide to make the most of it.
 You are in charge.
 Love your life.
 Accept the worst and hope for the best.